 The Grange P-12 College supports students wishing to explore the world of work through our work experience program.
 The College has forged links with local businesses committed to providing students with the necessary skills to succeed in the workforce.
-(Please see Ms DeSousa in the Careers Office for further information).
+(Please see the Careers teacher in the Careers Office for further information).